thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/mqtt-over-ws.md

 While they provide the same level of encryption as CA-signed certificates, they lack the trust endorsement from a recognized CA.
 This means clients might receive security warnings when connecting to the server.
 Self-signed certificates are cost-effective for development or private networks but are not recommended for public or production environments due to trust issues with end users.
+{% capture difference %}
+If you're utilizing a self-signed certificate for the broker, it's crucial to manually include it within the browser's trust store to ensure seamless connectivity.
+This step is essential for [WebSocket client](/docs/mqtt-broker/user-guide/ui/websocket-client/) functionality within the browser environment.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

 In summary, for maximum security and user trust in TBMQ, it's best to use certificates signed by well-known CAs for public deployments, while self-signed certificates are suitable for internal or development environments.